Revanta: Iconography

-Markandeya Purana describes Revanta as "holding a sword and bow, clad in an armour, riding on horseback, and carrying arrows and a quiver".
-Kalika Purana describes him carrying a sword in right hand and a whip in his left, seated on a white horse.
+The Markandeya Purana describes Revanta as "holding a sword and bow, clad in an armour, riding on horseback, and carrying arrows and a quiver".
+The Kalika Purana describes him carrying a sword in right hand and a whip in his left, seated on a white horse.
 Thus he is called Haya-Vahana, one who rides a horse.
 Varahamihira describes him as accompanied by attendants for hunting.

 In sculpture, Revanta is often depicted with the Guhyakas, whose chief he is, in scenes of hunting.
 Apart from the attributes described in texts like the sword, bow; he sometimes also carries a cup of wine in his hand.
 Revanta is often depicted wearing long boots reaching up to the calves, unlike other Hindu divinities – except Surya – who are depicted barefoot.
 Revanta is depicted seated on a horse and accompanied by a hunting dog.
 Revanta's attendants are depicted with various hunting weapons like lances and swords.
 Some of them are shown blowing a conch or beaming drums or holding an umbrella over the head of their lord, the umbrella being the symbol of royalty.
 Also, some of them are depicted as flying or holding wine or water jars.
 Sometimes, an attendant carries a dead boar in his shoulder or the dog chasing a boar.

 Worship

 Revanta was worshipped as guardian deity of warriors and horses, protector from the dangers of forests and the patron god of hunting.
-The worship of Revanta is closely associated with Saura, cult of Surya.
-Often, scriptures like Vishnudharmottara Purana and Kalika Purana recommend worship of Revanta alongside Surya or according to the rituals of Sun worship.
-Shabha-kalpa-druma records Revanta's worship after Surya's, in the Hindu month of Ashvin by warriors.
-Nakula, the fourth Pandava, is believed to have written Ashavashastram on horses.
+The worship of Revanta is closely associated with Saura, the sect of Surya.
+Often, scriptures like the Vishnudharmottara Purana and the Kalika Purana recommend worship of Revanta alongside Surya or according to the rituals of Sun worship.
+The Shabha-kalpa-druma records Revanta's worship after Surya's, in the Hindu month of Ashvin by warriors.
+Nakula, the fourth Pandava, is believed to have written the Ashavashastram on horses.
 He suggests worship of Raivata to protect horses from ghosts.

-The worship of Revanta was popular in the early-mediaeval period, particularly in Rajasthan.
+The worship of Revanta was popular in the early-medieval period, particularly in Rajasthan.
 Revanta is mostly depicted in Vaishnava and Surya temples.
 There is a stone inscription that talks about a temple to Revanta, as the principal deity, in Vikranapur (modern Kotgaph, Madhya Pradesh) built by the Kalachuri king Ratnadeva II.